beave/sagan/doc/source/configuration.rst

 to increase this value.

 The ``core`` is also the area where you can point Sagan to external data.
-For example,  the ``classifications`` file assigns priorities numbers to different classifications levels.
+For example,  the ``classifications`` file assigns priority numbers to different classification levels.
 The ``references`` is a pointer to addresses that Sagan can point users to find more information about an alert.

 The ``flexbit-storage`` tells Sagan "how" to store flexbit information.
 In most cases, you'll want to leave this default (mmap).

 The ``input-type`` tells what format Sagan will receive data via the named PIPE (FIFO).
 Traditionally, Sagan uses a "pipe" delimited format.
-Sagan is increasing moving to a JSON format and the JSON format will become the default.
+Sagan is increasingly moving to a JSON format and the JSON format will become the default.
 See the ``Syslog Configuration`` portion of this document for more information.